Ly0n/awesome-robotic-tooling/README.md

 ### Operation System
 * [Yocto](https://git.yoctoproject.org/) - Produce tools and processes that enable the creation of Linux distributions for embedded software that are independent of the underlying architecture of the embedded hardware
 * [Automotive Graded Linux](https://www.automotivelinux.org/software) - is a collaborative open source project that is bringing together automakers, suppliers and technology companies to build a Linux-based, open software platform for automotive applications that can serve as the de facto industry standard
+* [ROSBerryPI](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi) - Installing ROS Kinetic on the Raspberry Pi
 * [robot_upstart](https://github.com/clearpathrobotics/robot_upstart) - presents a suite of scripts to assist with launching background ROS processes on Ubuntu Linux PCs
 * [bitbake](https://github.com/openembedded/bitbake) - is a generic task execution engine that allows shell and Python tasks to be run efficiently and in parallel while working within complex inter-task dependency constraints.
 * [Jailhouse](https://github.com/siemens/jailhouse) - Jailhouse is a partitioning Hypervisor based on Linux